JamesLongman/Squad-Mortar-Calculator-IOS/README.md

 ### Correct
 Adjust results.

-This tab is used to correct the initial calculation if needed, it can be used to move the target an ammount of meters in any direction or simple add or subtract from the range.
+This tab is used to correct the initial calculation if needed, it can be used to move the target an ammount of meters in any direction or simply add or subtract from the range.

 This can be useful for when extra precision is required by the user.